outdoorpet/QC_P_time_compare/README.md

 # QC_P_time_compare
 GUI written in pyQT4 to compare theoretical and picked P-wave arrivals at multiple stations for a number of Earthquakes.

+Also faclitates viewing of waveforms and picks to aid in analysis

 This will help to identify instrument timing errors.

 ### Dependencies